 • In order of level.

-This class is for those people who have taken Beginner Bridge or for those who would like to improve their bidding techniques, as well as declaring and defensive skills.
-Enjoy discussion of modern bidding.
-There is considerable time for participants to play hands with the advice of a mentor.
+Class for those who have taken Beginner Bridge or who would like to improve their bidding techniques, declaring and defensive skills.
+Discussion of modern bidding, play hands with the advice of instructor.
+Instructor: Paul Elstein

 For more information about photography programs, please contact Ruth Coleman at (410) 313-7311 or email@example.com.